DisCoTec/discotec.github.io/2023/README.md

 <!--**COVID-19:** DisCoTec 2022 is planned as a physical, in-person event, with certain support for remote presence,
 both for speakers and for other participants who are unable or unwilling to come.
-Depending on the pandemic situation, we may have to make a decision whether to cancel the physical component of the event or not.-->
+Depending on the pandemic situation, we may have to make a decision on whether to cancel the physical component of the event or not.-->

 <!--
 Due to the current COVID-19 developments, the conference is still hosted by the [University of Malta](http://www.um.edu.mt) but it will be held **online**.
-Instead of physical meeting/presentations, the authors of accepted papers have recorded their talks to discuss them with the conference participants online.-->
+Instead of physical meetings/presentations, the authors of accepted papers have recorded their talks to discuss them with the conference participants online.-->